What are corporate strategic advisors, consultants, coaches & mentors?

 Corporate Advisors (CA)

 They have a keen interest in understanding all disciplines and functions and in facilitating empathy and collaboration.
 Their long term goals include leaving the client with greater capacities for strategic analysis, planning, communication and change leadership.
 They also leave senior management with greater capacities to lead, inform and develop internal tactical capabilities across all levels of the organisation.
+Finally, they typically leave the client with clear exit pathways if not results.

 Business Consultant (BC)